-The goal of this clinical trial is to learn whether adding renal denervation (RDN) to pulsed-field ablation (PFA) reduces blanking-period recurrence of atrial tachyarrhythmias in adults (≥18 years) with persistent atrial fibrillation undergoing first-time ablation while off antiarrhythmic drugs.
+The goal of this clinical trial is to learn whether adding renal denervation (RDN) to pulsed-field ablation (PFA) reduces recurrence of atrial tachyarrhythmias in adults (≥18 years) with persistent atrial fibrillation undergoing first-time ablation while off antiarrhythmic drugs.
 The main questions it aims to answer are: 1.
-Does PFA+RDN, compared with PFA alone, reduce the proportion of participants with any AF/atrial flutter/atrial tachycardia ≥30 seconds during the 90-day blanking period?
+Does PFA+RDN, compared with PFA alone, reduce the proportion of participants with any AF/atrial flutter/atrial tachycardia ≥30 seconds at 12 month?
 2. Is PFA+RDN safe, as measured by procedure-related serious adverse events through 30 days?

 Study Type